ETF Arbitrage and International Diversification

 70 Pages Posted: 10 Dec 2018 Last revised: 16 Feb 2022

-We show that investment decisions of ETF market participants when trading country ETFs are mostly driven by shocks to U.S. fundamentals, rather than local risks.
-Investors react only to negative news about local economies.
-When U.S. economic uncertainty increases, investors switch to Cash ETFs.
-We demonstrate that ETF arbitrage mechanism is one of the key channels through which U.S. shocks propagate to local economies leading to increased return correlation with the U.S. market, limiting the benefits from international diversification.
+We show that investment decisions of country ETF market participants measured by ETF market order imbalances are driven by global shocks, rather than local risks.
+We demonstrate that the ETF arbitrage mechanism is one of the key channels through which global shocks propagate to local economies leading to increased return correlation with the U.S. market, limiting the benefits from international diversification.
 Staggered introduction of country ETFs increases the return correlations between underlying foreign and U.S. market indices.
 We find that countries with stronger ETF price discovery and lower limits to arbitrage have a higher comovement with the U.S. market lending further support for the proposed arbitrage mechanism.